 Successful completion of this pathway will lead to the award of the following from ARU:

 Information Communication Technology (ICT) provides you with the practical computer skills needed for university.
 In this module, you will cover fundamental topics surrounding technology use will be discussed, together with societal and ethical perspectives.
-The Element will enable students to discuss the main challenges facing society and consider the implications of their technology use.
+The module will enable students to discuss the main challenges facing society and consider the implications of their technology use.

 Within this module you will be introduced to various fundamental crafts, skills, and techniques required to support and study of a range of subjects associated with Art, Design and Architecture.
 Creative Workshops 1 is delivered via a series of craft related, hands-on workshops and art practice, which will encourage and facilitate individual creative expression through experimentation, observation/analysis and responding through drawings and image-making, using traditional and digital processes and techniques in a variety of contexts.

 Approach to design is designed to introduce you to some of the fundamental aspects of design and visual language that is required to support a range of subjects associated with Art, Design and Architecture.
 Teaching for this module is centred on practical exploration and problem-solving in response to a series of lectures, workshops, activities/tasks, and project-based assignments.

-The Element is designed to provide a chronological framework and introduce key aspects of visual, contextual and cultural studies required to support a range of subjects associated with Art, Design and Architecture combining historical and present conceptions on a variety of related topics.
-This Element is also designed to help develop a wide range of study skills needed for your intended pathway subject; this includes research, critical thinking/analysis, sourcing/referencing, reflective practice, communication, visual literacy, and presentation.
+The module is designed to provide a chronological framework and introduce key aspects of visual, contextual and cultural studies required to support a range of subjects associated with Art, Design and Architecture combining historical and present conceptions on a variety of related topics.
+This module is also designed to help develop a wide range of study skills needed for your intended pathway subject; this includes research, critical thinking/analysis, sourcing/referencing, reflective practice, communication, visual literacy, and presentation.